spencerkingman/spenking-music/_posts/2000-01-01-away-that-i-may-return.md

 Outside-in and out again
 Through this flaming door
 A man, no more coherently inhabiting
-My remembered place.
+Unabandoned place.
 It's half-erased.

 But a desert full of bone men can only detain a word
-So long as their ire's kept alive and their ransom heard
+So long as their ire's kept alive and their ransom heard (Chance on bird)

 I've been on this journey
 I need another home